 Raptors and the Law

-below are various government resources that identify
+below are various resources that identify and discuss

-laws relating to wild raptors and wildlife
+laws relating to raptors, wildlife and rehabilitation

 On possession of live raptors, eggs, feathers, nests and unpermitted rehabilitation: